 The museum was established by state legislative mandate in 1872 to collect, preserve, skillfully prepare, display, and interpret Minnesota's diverse animal and plant life for scholarly research and teaching and for public appreciation, enrichment, and enjoyment.

 The Bell Museum has exceptional scientific collections.
-Nearly 4 million specimens—mammals, birds, fishes, plants, mollusks and insects—provide opportunities for research and learning.
+More than 1.2 million specimens—mammals, birds, fishes, plants, mollusks and fungi—provide opportunities for research and learning.
 From Eurasia to South America, Bell Museum scientists collect specimens to build the museum's biological collections, which serve as an international library for scientific research.
 In addition to collections from around the globe, the Bell Museum has the largest collection documenting Minnesota's biodiversity.

 You can access the collections online via the Minnesota Biodiversity Atlas.